-We are in the beginning of the era, in which we can apply the results of modeling through multiple models and factors more accurately than before.
-This is necessary, because big things great people do are never the results of a single factor.
+We are at the beginning of the era, in which we can apply the results of modeling through multiple models and factors more accurately than before.
+This is necessary because big things great people do are never the results of a single factor.
 They happen, because of the interaction of many factors from genes to upbringing, from education to the concentration of hormones between individual brain cells.
-Thinking through multiple models and many factors in the same time is necessary, but rare.
+Thinking through multiple models and many factors at the same time is necessary, but rare.
 I read at least one non-fiction book a week to make my understanding of the latticework better.
 Most of the authors of the books think the factor they are promoting is the only factor for something happening.
-This leads to incomplete understanding of the big picture and worse results in what people are trying to accomplish.
-With lack of synthesis, you will end up like a man who sees his every problem as a nail, because the only tool he has is a hammer.
+This leads to an incomplete understanding of the big picture and worse results in what people are trying to accomplish.
+With a lack of synthesis, you will end up like a man who sees every problem as a nail, because the only tool he has is a hammer.

 I will start with the most important models and how individuals can use them

 Everything will be seen from the viewpoint of an individual, but most of the models can be applied to a larger group of people or even to the big organizations.
 Later on, it may change.
 I have already written a book about personal finance in Finnish, in which I use the latticework of mental models in developing better ways of using money or understanding the economy.
-I may write a better books about those things in English later, but I have not made any decisions about it.
+I may write a better book about those things in English later, but I have not made any decisions about it.

 At least 90% of the things I publish will be free

-All this blog posts will be free.
+All these blog posts will be free.
 Unfortunately, everything has an opportunity cost.
 You have to be willing to believe you get enough added value from reading my blog to justify the cost of using the most valuable commodity of yours, time.
 You will never get it back.
 Feel free to share all the information in this blog with all the people you think will get added value from it.
 I will probably publish some books about mental models and those will probably not be free.
-Books have a better user interface than blogger, which I am using.
+Books have a better user interface than a blogger, which I am using.